jelastic-jps/mysql-cluster/addons/recovery/docs/Manual recovery guide.md

 report_host = node344133
 ```

-For Primary-Primary topology each Secondary node should contain the same  ***slave.cnf*** file as for Primary-Secondary topology.
+For the Primary-Primary topology each Secondary node should contain the same  ***slave.cnf*** file as for Primary-Secondary topology.

-For Galera cluster replication topology each node contains ***/etc/mysql/conf.d/galera.cnf*** and looks as follows:
+For the Galera cluster replication topology each node contains ***/etc/mysql/conf.d/galera.cnf*** and looks as follows:

 ```
 [mysqld]